 To provide robust evidence on the causes of mental disorders and to develop and evaluate innovative treatment approaches for individuals, their families and the broader population.

-- explanation and understanding of the impact of social, environmental, lifestyle, and health service factors on life-course and population health,
+- Investigating the impact and interaction of psychological, developmental, social, interpersonal, biological, genetic, environmental, lifestyle and health service factors on risk for mental disorder and population mental health.